77ryry77/BSE-Portfolio/index.md

 # Second Milestone

 The second milestone was getting basic gestures to make the car move.
-Right now the first esp in someones hand sends data from the gyroscope, to the esp on the car which then controls the wheels of the car.
-The four gesutres right now are moving forward and backward, and turning you wrist left and right.
-The esp on the car is currently being powered by an unused arduino, and the esp in the persons hand is powered by a usb cable plugged into the wall.
+Right now the first esp in someone's hand sends data from the gyroscope, to the esp on the car which then controls the wheels of the car.
+The four gestures right now are moving forward and backward, and turning your wrist left and right.
+The esp on the car is currently being powered by an unused arduino, and the esp in the person's hand is powered by a usb cable plugged into the wall.
 The car and gyroscope are in a basic functioning stage right now.

 [![Milestone2](https://res.cloudinary.com/marcomontalbano/image/upload/v1626873924/video_to_markdown/images/youtube--l1Im7CuR5S8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=l1Im7CuR5S8 "Milestone2"){:target="_blank" rel="noopener"}